prototypefund/Digital_Bargeld-docs/api/api-exchange.rst

       // Public key used to create `exchange_sig`, only present if `exchange_sig` is present. exchange_pub?: EddsaPublicKey;

+      // Public key of the coin that was paid back; only present if type is "PAYBACK". coin_pub?: CoinPublicKey;

       // Timestamp when the exchange received the /payback.
 Only present if `type` is "PAYBACK". timestamp?: Timestamp;